shasha9/Image-Compression-using-K-Means-Clustering/README.md

 * ##### Task 4:
 Visualizing the K-Means Reduced Color Space - Perform k-means clustering with scikit-learn's MiniBatchKMeans to reduce the number of possible colors in the image from over 16 million to 16.Compare and contrast the color space of the original image with that of the k-means compressed image.
 * ##### Task 5:
-Creating Interactive Controls with Jupyter Widgets - Using the interact function to automatically create UI controls for function arguments.Defining an argument to control the value of k using a slider.Defining an argument to pick any image from a specified directory.
+Creating Interactive Controls with Jupyter Widgets - Using the interact function to automatically create UI controls for function arguments.Defining an argument to control the value of k using a slider.Defining an argument to pick any image from a specified directory